MicrosoftDocs/dynamics365smb-docs/business-central/marketing-reports.md

 # Relationship management reports in Business Central

-This article describes the most used reports for relationship management.
+This article describes reports available for relationship management.

 ## Reports